Judy-Choi/41-1st-Weat-backend/README(BE).md

   - One of the most powerful function of TypeORM
   - It is easier to handle DB and more readable and efficient

-### Development completeness
+### Prevent bugs 🐞
-- When I tested my code, there were too many bugs 🐞
+- When I tested my code, there were too many bugs
 - 💡 In the development stage, test my code using Jest

 ### Spaghetti code 🍝